-Hinckley & Bosworth Borough Council provides a range of services to the public, including schools and health clinics.
-Hinckley and Bosworth Community Hospital is the main health centre, and specialises in care for adults over 65 years of age.
+Hinckley & Bosworth Community Hospital is the main health centre and specialises in care for adults over 65 years of age.
 The nearest large hospitals are in Nuneaton and Leicester.
+University Hospital Leicester provides secondary care for most of the borough, and George Eliot Hospital in Coventry and Warwickshire provides secondary care for those in the south of the borough (HBBC, 2023b).

-The Borough is facing a challenge to keep many rural services open.
+The borough is facing a challenge to keep many rural services open.
 As commuting patterns change and the public begin to use the areas in which they live in a different way, facilities in villages and small towns are increasingly competing with those in larger towns.
 Both public and private services are beginning to close, including youth clubs, post offices, GP surgeries, pubs and local shops.
-This is becoming a problem for some of the Borough's older residents, many of whom cannot drive, and therefore is leading to social exclusion (WYG, 2014) The Hinckley and Bosworth Community Plan (2014-2018), together with the Core Strategy, seek to safeguard community facilities and make them more accessible (WYG, 2014b).
+This is becoming a problem for some of the borough's older residents, many of whom cannot drive, and therefore is leading to social exclusion.
+The Hinckley & Bosworth Community Health and Wellbeing Plan (2023 -2026) seeks to deliver joined up services to improve local personal and working lives (HBBC, 2023b).